tellery/website/docs/what-is-tellery.md

 # What is Tellery?

-Tellery brings data exploration, analytical narratives and collaboration into one place.
-Want an anomalies investigation?
-A campaign-oriented dashboard?
-A feature-specific analysis report?
-They are now all in one place.

-You can even define a model grasping the nuance of datasets.
-Tellery allows you abstract essential business logic, and reuse it in future contexts.
-Metrics are **maintainable and shareable models** across dashboards and reports.
+Tellery allows you abstract essential data transformation/business logic, and reuse it in future contexts through metrics.
+Metrics are **maintainable and shareable data models** across dashboards and reports.
 They are defined consistently and always up to date.

+To deliver better value of the metrics, Tellery comes with a bucket of building blocks and rich text styling features.
+Want a real-time campaign-oriented dashboard?
+A feature-specific analysis?
+An anomalies investigation?
+You can tailor it to your need to unlock the value of data.

 See the reason [why we built Tellery](/docs/about).